How to Treat and Prevent Saddle Sores from Horseback Riding

 Special Native Spirit Trail Riders Jeans have also been developed for riders who want that denim cowboy look with the comfort of riding pants.
 Suede or leather half chaps are inexpensive and can be worn with ankle boots to prevent chafing by the stirrup leathers where long boots are just too hot and expensive.

 Keeping your skin moisturized is also important to prevent friction.
 A daily application of your usual body lotion is helpful, but for extra effect, you can use a balm like Chamois Glide Stop Saddle Sores Balm one right before you put on your riding clothes.
 Baby powder is also useful – there’s a reason we put that stuff on sensitive baby bottoms to keep them dry and smooth.
-Especially for a rider that sweats excessively, powder can be a gamechanger.
+Especially for a rider that sweats excessively,

 Another option is to fit a seat cover to your saddle.
 Usually made of sheepskin, this will relieve pressure and reduce the seat size, preventing you from sliding around in a saddle that’s too big.